-The Commission is satisfied that making the draft rule will, or is likely to, be in the long term interests of consumers because:
+Having carefully considered stakeholder submissions, the Commission is satisfied that making the rule will, or is likely to, be in the long term interests of consumers because:

-- There is not currently a clear and viable framework for commercial contestability in AMI metering and related services in Victoria.
-In the absence of such a framework, expiry of the existing derogation might limit consumer benefits from the existing investment, without creating benefits from better third party access to related services. - The incremental benefits of allowing retailers to provide small customer metering services in Victoria are likely to be low over the period until a national framework for competition in metering and related services is established. - The costs of establishing a Victorian-specific framework for commercial contestability are likely to outweigh the incremental benefits of doing so.
+- It is uncertain whether existing systems and processes would be able to accommodate retailers becoming responsible for small customer metering sites where AMI has been installed, which might limit consumer benefits from the existing investment and would create costs and additional risks. - There is not currently a clear and viable framework for commercial contestability in AMI metering and related services that would apply in Victoria.
+In the absence of such a framework, expiry of the existing derogation is unlikely to result in significantly better third party access to AMI meters or more competitive provision of metering and related services. - The incremental benefits of allowing retailers to provide small customer metering services in Victoria are likely to be low over the period until a national framework for competition in metering and related services is established. - The costs of establishing a Victorian-specific framework for commercial contestability are likely to outweigh the incremental benefits of doing so.
 These costs could include possible detrimental impacts on the development of a national solution if Victorian-specific arrangements are developed.
 It is therefore likely to be in the interests of consumers for Victoria to wait until the national framework is established and to transition to competition in both metering and related services then.

 Our assessment that there are limited incremental benefits from allowing retailer provision of small customer metering services in Victoria applies only to the short term.
-It is therefore appropriate that the jurisdictional derogation be limited to three years' duration.
-If arrangements have not been made by that time for the orderly transfer of Victoria to the national framework then the establishment of Victorian-specific arrangements should be reconsidered.
+It is therefore appropriate that the jurisdictional derogation be limited to three years' maximum duration.
+If arrangements have not been made within that time for the orderly transfer of Victoria to the national framework, then the establishment of Victorian-specific arrangements should be reconsidered.